How to Identify Which Algorithm to Use

 One diagnostic process produced five different outputs depending on the problem.
 The questions stayed constant while the answers changed every time.

-• Surface similarity traps: Two problems can look nearly identical in their descriptions but require completely different algorithms.
+- Surface similarity traps: Two problems can look nearly identical in their descriptions but require completely different algorithms.
 "Find the shortest path" in an unweighted graph calls for BFS.
 Add positive edge weights and the answer becomes Dijkstra.
 Introduce negative edges and now you need Bellman-Ford.
 The surface phrase is identical each time, but the input characteristics (weighted or unweighted, negative edges or not) determine the answer.
-Engineers who skip question 1 fall into this trap repeatedly.
+Skipping question 1 means falling into this trap repeatedly.

-• Greedy-vs-DP confusion: The difference between greedy and DP isn't complexity or difficulty.
-It's whether locally optimal choices produce a globally optimal result.
+- Greedy vs DP confusion: Greedy and DP differ on one question: do locally optimal choices produce a globally optimal result?
 Greedy works when the problem has the greedy choice property, meaning picking the best option at each step never requires backtracking.
 DP is needed when it doesn't.
 Activity selection is greedy because earliest finish time always works.
-The 0/1 knapsack is DP because picking the highest value-to-weight ratio first can miss the optimal combination.
+The 0/1 knapsack is DP because picking the highest value to weight ratio first can miss the optimal combination.
 Question 4 addresses this directly, because if you can't prove the greedy invariant, you likely need DP.
-For the DP-specific version of this identification process, see how to identify if a problem requires DP.
+For the DP specific version of this diagnostic process, see how to identify if a problem requires DP.

 These traps get worse under time pressure.
 It's tempting to skip the diagnostic step and jump straight to the first pattern that feels right during an interview.
 That instinct is completely understandable, but it's also the most common source of wrong starts under a clock.